-c.
+b.
 Non-current Governmental Assets/Liabilities

-GASB Statement 34 requires that non-current governmental assets, such as construction in progress, and non-current governmental liabilities, such as general obligation bonds be reported in the governmental activities column in the government-wide Statement of Net Position.
+GASB Statement 34 requires that non-current governmental assets, such as capital outlay, and non-current governmental liabilities, such as capital improvement bonds, be reported in the governmental activities column in the government-wide Statement of Net Position.

-4. Assets, Liabilities, and Net Position or Equity
+4. Assets, Liabilities, Deferred Inflows of Resources, and Net Position or Equity a.

-a.
 Cash and Investments